- Age: 30

 She has conducted research at the intersection of epidemiology and open data, mainly focusing on understanding the impact of migration on children ‘left-behind’, and on exploring the value of open data as a tool to provide insights on the critical challenges of migration and displacement.
 In 2021, she spoke at the United Nations Global Open Science Conference on Equity & Open.

 What ignited your pursuit for gender equality?

-The ongoing Nicaraguan socio-political crisis brought to my attention that current disease control plans fall short of covering the needs of women affected by humanitarian crises.
-Seeing women I love suffer because of this inspired me to combine my background in open science and global health to help tackle this.
+Working in public health has brought to my attention that current disease control plans fall short of covering the needs of women affected by humanitarian crises.
+This is a systemic problem relevant to my community, and I am committed to using my skills to drive change.

 Please share your biggest wins as an advocate for gender equality.